OData/odata.net/README.md

 ### Testing

 Each solution contains some test projects.
 Please open it, build it and run all the tests in the test explorer.
-For running tests within Microsoft.OData.Full.sln and Microsoft.OData.E2E.sln, you will need to have *SQL Express installed* and you must open the solution as *Administrator*.
-Visual Studio must be running administratively to have the permission to start the test services in IIS Express.
-You must have SQL Express installed because a test Entity Framework database is needed and it will be automatically initialized if it doesn't exist.
+For running tests within Microsoft.OData.Full.sln and Microsoft.OData.E2E.sln, you need to open the solution as *Administrator* so that the test services can be started properly.
+You must have either SQL Express 2008+ (in the case of VS2013) or LocalDB v12.0+ (in the case of VS2015) installed because a test database is needed and it will be automatically initialized by the test code if it doesn't exist.

 #### One-click build and test script